Selected Correspondence Peter

 Everybody has got it 180 degrees wrong – such is the overwhelming power both of wishful thinking and passionate feelings.

-This will be your new name, Swami Anand Deleeto.
+RESPONDENT: This will be your new name, Swami Anand Deleeto.
 Will it be difficult to pronounce?
 Anand means Bliss and Deleeto means clean, wiped away.
 The bliss of wiping away.

-Hi Anand Deleeto, I see that No 27 has just freshly initiated you into the world of Sannyas.
+PETER: Hi Anand Deleeto, I see that No 27 has just freshly initiated you into the world of Sannyas.

 You don’t know me at all but I thought I would write to you as a fellow human being to offer you a couple of Web addresses if you want some facts about the spiritual world you are in and information on a new, non-spiritual down-to-earth Actual Freedom.

-I wish you well with your new life, but if you find it isn’t working, that you still have doubts, that you still feel something is missing, I offer Richard’s Web-site and the Peter and Vineeto Web-site.
+I wish you well with your new life, but if you find it isn’t working, that you still have doubts, that you still feel something is missing, I offer Richard’s web-site and the Peter and Vineeto web-site.

 You will probably hear on the grapevine that we are disgruntled ex-Sannyasins with a grudge, the ‘terrible twins’, or that we didn’t ‘get it’, or that we are flogging some rival version of the Truth.
 That we are pretending it is ‘something new’ when it isn’t Really – the usual stuff.